Program Coordinator Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for program coordinator roles in New Mexico?

-The H-1B is the most common visa for program coordinator roles, provided the position requires at least a bachelor's degree in a specific field such as public health, education, or social sciences.
-Universities and national laboratories may also sponsor J-1 exchange visitor visas for coordinators in research or academic settings.
-Some coordinators already in the U.S. on F-1 OPT pursue employer H-1B sponsorship before their authorization expires.
+The H-1B visa is the most common visa for program coordinator roles, provided the position requires at least a bachelor's degree in a specific field such as public health, education, or social sciences.
+Universities and national laboratories may also sponsor J-1 visa exchange visitor visas for coordinators in research or academic settings.
+Some coordinators already in the U.S. on F-1 OPT pursue employer H-1B visa sponsorship before their authorization expires.

 Which cities in New Mexico have the most program coordinator sponsorship jobs?